bdrainer/AP_Deploy/InstallationGuide.md

 ### Item Bank (GitLab)

 The IAT system requires GitLab.

-IAT executes GIT commands like 'push' and 'merge' which require user credentials (username and password).

-IAT executes GitLab API calls which requires an access token.
+The IAT system is configured with a user for interacting with GitLab.

 #### Steps

+1. Create an account in GitLab for the IAT system to use.
+1. Create an impersonation token for the user.
+1. Create a GitLab group.
+This represents the item bank the IAT system will use.
 1. Open [gradle.properties](gradle.properties)
 1. Set `gitlab_host` to the GitLab host instance
 1. Set `gitlab_group` to the name of the group